RootKoro/fitfrenzy-api/GPE/new-fitfrenzy/components/README.md

 Each component must be written with a react function component (download for vscode the react extension named `simple react snippets` and in the file just write `ffc` and tabulate).

+Other possibility, download the extension Simple React Snippets and write `rnfes` and tabulate

 ### Rule 3

 While more than one component are using the same kind of code, you must made them only one modulable component